Mello-Roos Tax Explained: California's Special Tax District Assessment

 Frequently Asked Questions

 Mello-Roos is a special tax levied on properties within a Community Facilities District (CFD) in California.
 It funds infrastructure like roads, schools, parks, water systems, and fire stations in newer developments.
-Unlike regular property taxes, Mello-Roos is a fixed amount, not based on your property's assessed value.
+Unlike regular property taxes, Mello-Roos is a separate assessment.

 What Is Mello-Roos?